jwstegemann/fritz2-docs/Project.md

 ---
 # Project Setup

-To use fritz2 you have to set up a Kotlin/JS-project.
-To do so, you can either
+To use fritz2, you have to set up a Kotlin/JS-project.
+To do so you can either

 * clone our template-project from [github](https://github.com/jwstegemann/fritz2-template)
 * clone the whole fritz2-repo and use the gettingstarted sub-project under examples
-* have a look a the [official documentation](https://kotlinlang.org/docs/tutorials/javascript/getting-started-gradle/getting-started-with-gradle.html) and include the following dependency
+* have a look a the [official documentation](https://kotlinlang.org/docs/tutorials/javascript/getting-started-gradle/getting-started-with-gradle.html) and include the following dependency:

 ```gradle
 repositories {